fahdi/theme-my-login/readme.txt

 = 5.0 =
 * Rewrite code in a modular fashion in order to speed up plugin
-* Convert custom passwords, e-mails, redirection and user moderation to "modules"
+* Convert custom e-mails, passwords, redirection, user links and user moderation to "modules"
 * Add the option to enable/disable link rewriting, widget and template tag
 * Simplify/optimize admin tabs style
 * Remember current admin tab after save
+* When using custom passwords, allow users to set their own password upon reset
+* When using custom redirection, specify redirection type per user role/per link type
+* New ajax interface for user links admin

 = 4.4 =
 * Added the option to require new registrations to confirm e-mail address